The Nolan principles

 Public trust and sympathy

-The governance regime since March has forced public sector boards to make sudden changes to the oversight rhythm that were neither designed nor tested.
-For example, most boards have significantly reduced the time for board meetings and suspended many of the supporting committee meetings.
-Some boards have simply failed to manage to hold their board meetings in public.
-And all this at a time when significant decisions that will have long-term effects on local patterns of service configuration are being de-facto taken.
-It is impossible not to imagine that in the months ahead these decisions will be picked over in detail.
+The governance regime introduced in March 2020 forced public sector boards to make sudden changes to the oversight rhythm that were neither designed nor tested.
+For example, most boards significantly reduced the time for board meetings and suspended many of the supporting committee meetings.
+Some boards simply failed to hold their board meetings in public.
+And all this at a time when significant decisions that would have long-term effects on local patterns of service configuration were being taken.

-It is important that boards are alert to the potential consequences associated with these extraordinary circumstances and maintain the unique NHS asset that is public sympathy, trust and confidence.
+We urged boards to be alert to the potential consequences associated with these extraordinary circumstances and maintain the unique NHS asset that is public sympathy, trust and confidence.

-Across every sector, COVID-19 has forced organisations to make rapid and profound changes to the way they operate.
-Scrutiny and due process have taken a temporary back seat in the interests of expediency.
-Although the emphasis has been on these decisions being ‘temporary’, nevertheless in some circumstances there will be no rowing back from these ‘temporary’ changes creating circumstances that are complex to row back from.
+Across every sector, COVID-19 forced organisations to make rapid and profound changes to the way they operated.
+Scrutiny and due process took a temporary back seat in the interests of expediency.
+Although the emphasis was on these decisions being temporary, in some circumstances we warned there would be no rowing back from these changes.

 On reflection

-Now that we are in the recovery phase of the pandemic, we would suggest that the time is right for boards to revisit the Nolan Principles and consider how well they are currently informing their culture and practices.
+We urged boards to revisit the Nolan Principles and consider how well they were informing their culture and practices.

 • When formal structures need to fall away, good governance relies on intuitive behaviours.
 Has the board reminded itself of its higher-level duties to maintain the standards for public life?